radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 For RadiantOne to support OAuth authentication in the SCIM requests to SailPoint, you must enable API Authentication in the SailPoint Admin Console.

->**Note - The steps below provide general guidance and may not reflect the latest SailPoint interface.
-For more detailed configuration steps, refer to the SailPoint documentation.**
+>[!note] The steps below provide general guidance and may not reflect the latest SailPoint interface.
+For more detailed configuration steps, refer to the SailPoint documentation.

 1. Log into the SailPoint Admin Console as an administrator.